You know, I used to be an avid reader. I used to read Christian fiction, devouring one book per night.

 Choose Joy: Finding Hope and Purpose When Life Hurts – I have a feeling this book will make me cry, a lot… but I think it will help put life into perspective and reinforce my belief in the importance of true JOY (in Jesus Christ) despite our circumstances!

-Money-Making Mom: How Every Woman Can Earn More and Make a Difference – I enjoy reading Crystal Paine’s blog, so I have been wanting to read this book!
+Money-Making Mom: How Every Woman Can Earn More and Make a Difference – I enjoyed reading this book.
 It’s not just about working from home or earning money, it is about living a life of deeper meaning, fulfillment, and generosity!

 Organized Simplicity: The Clutter-Free Approach to Intentional Living – Tsh’s blog The Art of Simple is one of my favorite blogs to read on a regular basis, so I know that this book will be great!